StfBauer/Archive-SimpleStyle/README.md

 This project aims to create a consisten Style Guide for SharePoint and Office 365 Development.
 It should sever as a documentation and development platform for every new SharePoint branding project.
 In future this aims to provide a Style Guide for the new SharePoint Framework too.

+There is also a [Yeoman generator](https://github.com/StfBauer/generator-simplestyle) now available.

 ## History

 *Current Version:*   0.1